thoughtspot/thoughtspot.github.io/_appliance/hardware/hardware-and-deployment.md

 ## Appliance hardware platforms

-You can deploy the ThoughtSpot Analytical Search engine on Haswell appliance hardware platforms, with specifications as detailed below.
+You can deploy the ThoughtSpot Analytical Search engine on Haswell appliance hardware platforms, with the following specifications:

 |Details                    |  Haswell|
 |-------                    | ------- |